 “We are very well aware that the people of our city are really all over the map when it comes to opinions on the structure,” Bauer said.

-Commissioner Liz Boyd said she has “major questions about the makeup of the Council, whether it's eight people or seven people and nine people.
+Commissioner Liz Boyd said she has “major questions about the makeup of the Council, whether it's eight people or seven people or nine people.
 I'm just saying that going down in the future, those are things I'm really looking for.”

 Commissioner Jody Washington noted that she had “a lot of suggestions” for Article 2, which covers the Council’s makeup, but added that she didn’t intend to mention all of them until the commission was actually ready to start discussing potential changes in full this fall.